aduganisaicharan/Recti-Cure-Web-Application/README.md

  templates folder has the html files related to website includes index.html, service.html, about.html, contact.html

 # Contributing
- Welcome for contributions!
+ Welcome for your contributions!
 If you would like to contribute, please fork the repository, create a new branch for your feature or bug fix, and submit a pull request.

 # Project demo
 Home page :